kaushikthedeveloper/DoubleBackPress/README.md

 ---

-2. Setting the environment using `with...` methods for the constructor.
+2. Setting the environment using `with...` methods for the DoubleBackPress constructor.

     - Set the duration within which the 2nd back press needs to occur to be considered a Double Back Press.